redecentralize/alternative-internet/README.md

 [ShareIt!](http://shareit.es), server-less P2P filesharing application in pure Javascript and HTML5 using WebRTC.
 Winner of the "Most Innovative Project" on the spanish [Free Software Universitary Championship 2013](http://www.concursosoftwarelibre.org/1213/).

+### SlapOS

+[SlapOS](http://community.slapos.org) is a decentralized Cloud Computing technology.
+It can automate the deployment and configuration of applications in a heterogeneous environment, either in datacenters or self-hosted.
+SlapOS is a Free Software (GPL).

 ### Smallest Federated Wiki

 [Smallest Federated Wiki](http://wardcunningham.github.io/) innovates in three ways.
 It shares through federation, composes by refactoring and wraps data with visualization.